Azul Wasi (The Blue House)

 Making a donation

-Donations for Azul Wasi can be made to St Andrew’s Church and given to a sidesperson, a member of the clergy team or to a churchwarden or sent by post to Mary Pountain (address below).
-Cheques should be made payable to St Andrew’s Church, Chesterton.
+Cheques and cash donations can be given to a sidesperson, a member of the clergy team or to a churchwarden or to Mary Pountain (address below).
+Cheques should be made payable to St Andrew’s Chesterton PCC.
+Please make sure that the donation is clearly marked for Azul Wasi.

 Gift Aid

-If you are a UK taxpayer and would like us to claim the Gift Aid on your donation, this will add an extra 28% to your donation at no cost to yourself.
+If you are a UK taxpayer and would like us to claim the Gift Aid on your donation, this will add an extra 25% to your donation at no cost to yourself.

 Chris and Mary Pountain